SheffieldChemoinformatics/missing-data-multitask-methods/README.md

 This folder contains the three data sets used for the analysis reported: PKIS, HTSFP5, and HTSFP10.
 This data was collected from ChEMBL and PubChem.
-Files are provided as Gzipped CSV files.
+Label and descriptor data are provided as Gzipped CSV files.
 The format of the files is as follows:
 - the first column corresponds to the compound ID
 - then a set of columns describing the outputs or targets
-- finally a set of columns representing the fingerprint of the compounds, labelled D_0 to D_N, where N is the fingerprint length (1023 in our case, as we used a 1024-bit hashed Morgan fingerprint of radius 2)
+- finally a set of columns representing the fingerprint of the compounds, labelled D_0 to D_N, where N is the fingerprint length
+Additionally, SMILES are provided in a separate file linked to the compound ID.

 ## Code

 Contains the files used to perform the DNN and the Macau computations.
 The different files are:
 - helper_functions.py: is a file with different functions used in the other files
+- RandomForest.py: generates Random Forest models both for PKIS and HTSFP sub sets
 - DNN.py: generates DNNs using Tensorflow and was used both for PKIS and HTSFP sub sets
 - MacauRegression.py: generates Macau models and provides regression results (used on PKIS data)
 - MacauClassification.py: generates Macau simulating a classification procedure (used on HTSFP subsets)